 Looking at the first scenario

 In a scenario where our own health was at risk and we had made the decision to shelter in place, suddenly our sibling or our parent calls us with crushing news.
-We’re between an 8 and 12 hour flight back — itself a multiple of risk to ourselves, our loved ones, and those whose paths are simply coincident with our own.
+We’re between an 8 and 12-hour flight back — itself a multiple of risks to ourselves, our loved ones, and those whose paths are simply coincident with our own.

 This is where the second assessment took place.
 We listed what would likely have to happen: hunker in place.
 Look after our physical health.
 Look after our mental health.
 Find a grief councillor who can work with us remotely.
 Redouble our efforts to stay connected with family.
 Take on the responsibility of planning and estate considerations, or support the family member who does.

 Exhausted by this, we drew the next card: 3 months from now, in June.
 Suddenly, one of us is unemployed.
 We select our resources: we have good savings, but in such a situation our risk tolerance is going to drop (meaning we might not be able to jump on opportunities like we had in the past).
 Then a corresponding inflection point: “No one is hiring.”